 Amounts due will include an administrative fee that increases from $100.00 when initial notification is sent, to $200 total when certified mail is initiated, and then $300.00 plus 6% interest on the sale date.

-All payments on delinquent properties set to have liens sold in the tax-lien certificate sale are required to be paid with guaranteed funds (e.g., cash, money order, or certified/cashier's checks).
-For more information about payments, click on Tax Payer Information.
+All payments on delinquent properties set to have liens sold in the tax lien certificate sale are required to be paid with guaranteed funds (e.g., cash, money order, or certified/cashier's checks).

-The tax-lien certificate sale is generally held in October or November, but can also be negotiated with a County Land Bank.
-For information about purchasing the tax-lien certificate portfolio, click on Buyer Information link.
+The tax lien certificate sale is generally held in October or November, but can also be negotiated with the County Land Bank.